 Without a doubt:

-Nikon D3400 is one of the best budget-friendly starter DSLRs today.
+Nikon D3400 is one of the best budget starter cameras today.

 Nikon D3400 Field Test (Video Review)

-If you enjoy watching videos, check out this review before you continue reading the article:
+Check out this video review before you continue reading the article:

 Sensor size: APS-C (23.5 x 15.6 mm)